 So, in response to the questions, I have good news!
 I actually took video of how I applied the paint and wax to the table, and the process I used to get the finish.
 Take a look…

 Obviously, I used this technique for the coffee table, but this dry brush method works great on dressers, chairs and any other wooden furniture as well.
-It’s a great way to upgrade and repurpose wooden pieces you love, that don’t match the look of your room.
+It’s a great way to upgrade and repurpose wooden pieces you love, that doesn’t match the look of your room.
 Are you ready for a detailed step-by-step guide on how to do this?
-Let me breakdown the process to create your own weathered wood finish for furniture.
+Let me breakdown the process to paint your own weathered wood finish for furniture.

-How To Create A Weathered Wood Finish:
+How To Paint A Weathered Wood Finish:

-Before you start, gather all your materials and prepare your work space.
+Before you start, gather all your materials and prepare your workspace.
 Depending on the size of your furniture, you’ll want to do this project outdoors or in a very well-ventilated area.
 To work on the sanding and painting of the wood, you may also want to lay out newspaper or ground covering (or work in a space you don’t mind dripping paint on).

 - A sander, I LOVE this one that came highly recommended to me by a friend who is an expert at painting furniture.

 - 120 grit sandpaper, this goes with the above sander.